Meike Ziervogel: Work

+Novels

-Ziervogel is the author of five novels.
-In her work she explores family dynamics, perceptions of reality, and plot lines.
-Her debut novel Magda was shortlisted for the Guardian's Not the Booker prize and nominated as a book of the year 2013 by the Irish Times, Observer and Guardian readers.
-The book was released in Polish translation in January 2015 and reached No6 in the Polish national bestseller list in the same month.
+Ziervogel published her debut novel, Magda, in 2013.
+She wrote this novel as a fictionalized biography of Magda Goebbels, wife of Nazi Propaganda Minister, Joseph.
+Magda was shortlisted for the Guardian's Not the Booker prize and nominated as a book of the year 2013 by the Irish Times, Observer and Guardian readers.
+The book was released in Polish translation in January 2015 and reached Number 6 in the Polish national bestseller list on the same month.
 Magda has also appeared in German, Catalan and Italian translation.
+The German version of Magda was translated by Martin Thomas Pesl and published by Atilier Éditions in Vienna.

 Ziervogel's second novel Clara's Daughter was published to critical acclaim in September 2014.
 Her third novel, Kauthar, was released in August 2015, followed by her fourth novel, The Photographer in 2017 and her fifth love, Flotsam in April 2019.
+During this time, from 2009 to 2018, she hosted the Peirene literary Salon.
 Meike Ziervogel's books are published in the UK by Salt Publishing and have been translated into German, Italian, Polish and Catalan.

+In 2025, Ziervogel published her sixth novel, Shams, which explores life in a refugee camp – focussing on female resilience in the face of exploitation, war, poverty and tragedy.
+The novel draws on Ziervogel’s own experience of working with displaced women and girls in Shatila through Alsama Project.